Mobile Phone Manners for the Modern Gentleman

 1. Watch where you’re going

-Remaining transfixed on your screen is a clear sign that you should not be allowed out unsupervised.
-What if you bump into all the other people, who are also staring at their screens, or get run over by a car?
+Remaining transfixed on your screen is a clear sign that you shouldn’t be allowed out unsupervised.
+What if you bump into all the other people who’re also staring at their screens…or get run over by a car?

 2. Put it away

 The excitement of a screen flashing with the latest social media update is unbearable.
 Except when you’re in a cinema and it’s not your phone.
-Mobiles are best kept out of sight during ceremonies, e.g. funerals, or where darkness is part of the experience, e.g. theatre, and, most importantly, they have no place on the dinner table.
-If you’re not sure where to keep them on these occasions, your Aristocracy London jacket comes with an ideal inside pocket just for this purpose.
+Keep your mobile our of sight during ceremonies, in the dinner table and where darkness is part of the experience, e.g. theatre.
+Suit jackets have inside pockets that can keep your mobile phone safe and close.

 3. The sound of silence

-When we share an enclosed space with other people, it is advisable to respect their peace and quiet, especially where such tranquility is of the essence.
+When we share an enclosed space with others, it’s advisable to respect their peace and quiet especially where such tranquility is of the essence.
 Keep your phone on silent in waiting rooms, hospitals and train carriages marked as “quiet”.
 You can still message people and, if you need to answer a call, take it outside.

 4. Do not pump up the volume

-Obviously the whole purpose of mobile phones is to remain connected and entertained on the move.
-However, surprisingly, people may not be interested in you and your quirks so keep the volume down when listening to the radio, opt for a discreet ringtone and take calls in a reasonably low voice.
-And don’t be that person who yells “Can you hear me?” down the line.
+Surprisingly, people may not be interested in you so keep the volume down when listening to music, choose for a discreet ringtone and take calls in a reasonably low voice.
+Don’t be that person who yells “Can you hear me?” down the line.
 They clearly can’t so hang up.

 5. Public transport

-What is romantic, sexy or cute between two people is stomach-churning to the rest of the world.
-Pick your words carefully when you are surrounded by strangers, especially children.
-And do note that in packed trains your screen might be in our face against our wishes and better judgement so scroll through intimate photos at another time.
+What’s romantic or sexy between two people is stomach-churning to the rest of the world.
+Remember this when you have phone conversations in public.
+Also, in packed trains your screen might be in our face so scroll through intimate photos at another time.
 Don’t make us poke our eyes out.

 7. Thou shalt not ignore

 It’s ok to check your newsfeed when you’re having a lazy night in with friends but, otherwise, the people in front of you deserve your attention and it’s just plain horrible to be on the phone when someone is serving you in a store.
-If you need to take a call, at least offer an apology and keep it brief.
-On the same note, asking for the wifi password as soon as you enter someone’s home is like saying that you’d rather be whatsapping your real friends.
+If you need to take a call, offer an apology and keep it brief.
+On the same note, asking for the wifi password as soon as you enter someone’s home is like saying that you’d rather be WhatsApping your REAL friends.

 8. Office hours

-We probably don’t need to tell you why spending your working day laughing at memes and messaging friends is inappropriate.
+We probably don’t need to tell you that spending your work day laughing at memes and messaging friends is inappropriate.
 When at work, keep your phone on silent and only check sporadically.
-On the other end of the spectrum, unless your work involves a duty rota, avoid initiating or responding to work communications in the evenings and weekends.
-Some people have a life and want to keep it that way, can you imagine that?
+On the other end of the spectrum, unless your work involves a duty rota, avoid work communications out of hours.
+Some people have a life and want to keep it that way, can you imagine?

 9. I’ll get back to you

 Values change with time and so does our approach to technology.
-Being switched on 24/7 and looking busy and in demand was once a status symbol but wellbeing and work/life balance are back in vogue.
+Being switched on 24/7 and looking busy was once a status symbol but wellbeing and work/life balance are back in vogue.
 If you’re reading this on your mobile device, we hope that it’s not while someone is trying to have a conversation with you.
-In fact, rather than worrying about what you’re going to miss out on, why not follow us on Instagram and Facebook, @AristocracyLondon, and check our latest style tips at your own pace.
-You can also sign up to our newsletter and receive offers and updates on our blogs and collections directly to your inbox for you to review at your leisure.
+In fact, if you follow us on Instagram and Facebook, you can catch up on all the latest trends in menswear whenever you have time.